dm13450/dm13450.github.io/_posts/2017-11-21-Referee-Tracking.md

 We can see that it is a very dense collection of points.
 With 6042 rows over approximately 90 minutes we can see that my position was updated roughly once a second.

 We now need to transform the data.
-We want to centre and scale it and then apply PCA so that we can compare it to future matches.
+We want to centre and scale it and then apply Principle Component Analysis (PCA)  so that we can compare it to future matches and all the other data that I have.

 {% highlight python %}